mrled/keymap.click/docs/devnotes.md

 Things I might do, but that I haven't decided on yet

+### Draw multiple orange lines

+Sometimes it would be nice to draw two or three orange lines, like for left/right brackets, ctrl keys, alt, etc.

+Not sure that this works well for every case, though.

 ### Refactor code in _app.js to hooks

 * Refactor fathom stuff to a hook